 User

-All users and their default roles, both internal and external
+This table lists all users and their default roles, both internal and external.

 User Group

-Custom groupings designated by the organization.
-Note that users can be part of multiple groups.
+This table contains custom groupings designated by the organization.
+Users can belong to multiple groups.

 What types of questions can be answered with the data?

-- How many external users do I have in my organization?
+How many external users are in my organization?

-The increased value comes from the ability to join DroneDeploy data with your organization’s own internal data.
-Combining data from different sources can expand the analytics possibilities and enable you to answer more advanced questions like:
+The primary value comes from joining DroneDeploy data with your organization’s internal data to answer advanced questions:

-- What level of drone usage has Department X (e.g. as defined in MSFT Active Directory) done to date?
+What level of drone usage has Department X (as defined in MSFT Active Directory) performed to date?

-- While our GraphQL API is great for automating workflows and querying/mutating data for individual objects (plan, annotation etc..), the Data Exchange is designed to pull all data on all objects (annotations, maps, projects, users, activity, and more) into your data warehouse.
+Q: How is this different from the GraphQL API?
+A: While our GraphQL API is ideal for automating workflows and querying individual objects (No-SQL), the Data Exchange is designed to pull bulk data for all objects into your data warehouse for SQL integration.

-For more information, please contact your Customer Success Manager or Account Executive.
+Q: How do I get access to the Data Exchange?
+A: For more information or to enable this feature, please contact your Customer Success Manager or Account Executive.